Consent-Management-Platform/consent-management-api-models/README.md

 This package defines API models for the Consent Management API.

 ## Technologies
-We use Smithy to produce protocol and technology agnostic API models that can be used to automatically generate:
+Smithy is used to produce protocol and technology agnostic API models that can be used to automatically generate:
 * API specifications for various types of platforms
 * API clients for various programming languages

+Redoc is used to automatically generate API documentation from our API models.

-We use Gradle to build the project and manage package dependencies.
+Gradle is used to build the project and manage package dependencies.

 ## Development
 ### First time set-up